 These sections are funded defined benefit arrangements where benefits are provided by reference to final salary.
 Both sections are closed to new members.
 Contributions to the Plan are charged to the income statement so as to spread the cost of pensions over members' future working lives.
 The contributions are determined with the advice of an independent qualified actuary on the basis of regular valuations.
-The most recent valuation of the Plan was carried out as at 31 March 2014.
-The next valuation due will be as at March 2017 and is expected to be available later in 2018.
+The most recent valuation of the Plan was carried out as at 31 March 2017.

-For the year ended 31 December 2017, normal company contributions were 25.6% (2016: 25.6%) of members' pensionable salaries for the Group DB Section and 27.4% (2016: 27.4%) of members' pensionable salaries for the SHCL Section.
+Up to 31 March 2018, normal company contributions were 25.6% (2017: 25.6%) of members' pensionable salaries for the Group DB Section and 27.4% (2017: 27.4%) of members' pensionable salaries for the SHCL Section.
+From 1 April 2018, normal company contributions were 36.0% of members' pensionable salaries for the Group DB Section and 36.1% of members' pensionable salaries for the SHCL Section.

-In addition to the normal company contributions, the company has agreed to make annual payments to the Group DB Section under a Recovery Plan dated 25 June 2015.
-The additional company contribution during 2017 was £4.7m (2016: £1.3m) and further additional contributions are set out in the Recovery Plan of £4.7m annually in the years 2018 and 2019.
+In addition to the normal company contributions, the company has agreed to make annual payments to the Group DB Section and the SHCL Section under a Recovery Plan dated 19 March 2018.
+The additional company contributions during 2018 to the Group DB Section and SHCL Section were £12.8m (2017: £4.7m) and £2.5m (2017: £nil) respectively and further additional contributions are set out in the Recovery Plan of £12.8m and £2.5m respectively annually in the years 2019, 2020, 2021 and 2022.

-The actuarial valuations of the BGPP were updated to 31 December 2017 by an independent qualified actuary in accordance with Section 28 of FRS 102.
+The actuarial valuations of the BGPP were updated to 31 December 2018 by an independent qualified actuary in accordance with Section 28 of FRS 102.
 As required by Section 28 of FRS 102, the defined benefit liabilities have been measured using the projected unit method.